Prepare for University Studies & Career Advancement

 • Key Elements:

-• Treaties and Conventions: Instruments like the International Covenant on Civil and Political Rights (ICCPR) and the International Covenant on Economic, Social, and Cultural Rights (ICESCR).
+• Treaties and Conventions: Instruments such as the International Covenant on Civil and Political Rights (ICCPR) and the International Covenant on Economic, Social, and Cultural Rights (ICESCR) give legal force to the ideals of the UDHR and are ratified by a wide array of countries.

-• Monitoring Bodies: Institutions like the United Nations Human Rights Council and regional courts (e.g., European Court of Human Rights).
+• Monitoring Bodies: Institutions like the United Nations Human Rights Council, the Human Rights Committee, and regional courts such as the European Court of Human Rights offer platforms for accountability and protection through case reviews, investigations, and advisory opinions.

 • Applications: